simonangel-fong/Terraform_Demo_Bedrock_Chatbot/README.md

-# Terraform Template: AI Chatbot
+# Terraform Demo: AI Chatbot

 An `Infrastructure as Code (IaC)` solution to build an AI chatbot using Terraform.